 “I believe it is important to combine social, economic and ecological perspectives“, says the Bolivian, who is conducting her research at the University of Hohenheim in Stuttgart.
 As she explains, her topic is all-encompassing and combines different disciplines: “The question of how to include the social impacts of biobased value chains in sustainability assessments is something that has been paid little attention in research to date.”

-After leaving school, Nirvana Marting Vidaurre studied industrial engineering at the Universidad Catolica Boliviana in her home city of La Paz.
+After leaving school, Nirvana Marting Vidaurre studied commercial engineering at the Universidad Catolica Boliviana in her home city of La Paz.
 “I have always been very interested in ecology.
 I wanted to contribute in some way to making the world a better place”, she says.
 After completing her bachelor’s degree, she worked in a company while searching for a master’s course that would allow her to combine her interest in environmental issues with her previous degree.
 “Nothing of the kind existed in Bolivia, and I wanted to go abroad in any case.”
 While researching online in 2014 she came across the English-language Master’s in Bioeconomy at the University of Hohenheim that had just been launched: “It was exactly what I had been looking for!”
 Nirvana Marting Vidaurre did a German course, applied to the programme and was accepted, and moved to Stuttgart to begin her studies in the winter semester of 2015.

 Ideal research conditions in Hohenheim